 A fire may be stopped by a plantation or it will move at a slower speed if it spreads to the wind protected side.
 If wind velocities are 50% reduced then the fire will be moving at half its former speed within the wind protected zone of the plantation.
-This protected zone is generally 20 x height, so a 20 meter tall plantation will reduce wind velocities and slow the progress of a fire over a 400 meter zone from the plantation edge.
+This protected zone/distance from a plantation is generally 20 x its height.
+So a 20 meter tall plantation will reduce wind velocities and slow the progress of a fire over a 400 meter wide zone from the plantation edge.

 A note on design of windbreaks near a house or sheds:

 When designing native windbreaks near a house or sheds that include trees over 20 m tall, keep trees at the recommended safe distance of 30 meters - 1.5 times x maximum height from any building assets like a house and sheds.
 For wider plantations (25 – 50 meters) consider planting tall trees on the side of the plantation away from the house and sheds to keep them at a safe distance.
 This will dramatically reduce dead leaves blowing into guttering and building up around buildings which adds to the properties fire risk.

 For the best wind protection a windbreak’s length should be at least 20 times the tallest tree height to be effective and meet at paddock corners to provide good protection if the wind and fire change direction.
-So a 20 meter maximum height windbreak would ideally be 400 meters long and form a T or L shape with another plantation at the north-western and south-western corners of a paddock for the optimum wind and fire protection allowing for wind changes turning a fire.
+So a 20 meter maximum height windbreak would ideally be 400 meters long and form a T or L shape with another plantation at the north-western and south-western corners of a paddock for the optimum wind and fire protection allowing for westerly wind changes turning a fire.

 For smaller properties plantations 50 - 100 m long on the northern and western boundaries will provide adequate protection if the wind changes from the north to the west or south west.

 2. Reducing damaging radiant heat.

-The CFA website describes radiant heat as ‘the heat you feel from a fire, it is the biggest killer in a fire and the best protection is distance’.
+The CFA website describes radiant heat as ‘the heat you feel from a fire' and describe it as 'the biggest killer in a fire'.
+They add that the best protection is distance.